-The island of Zanzibar may be small, but there are many ways to get lost here: amongst the ancient, cobble-stoned streets of Stone Town; in the colourful history of the people that call this paradise home; or amid the coral reefs that rival the best snorkelling destinations in the world.
+The island of Zanzibar may be small, but there are many ways to get lost here: amongst the ancient, cobble-stoned streets of Stone Town; in the colorful history of the people that call this paradise home; or amid the coral reefs that rival the best snorkelling destinations in the world.
 Take your pick, but after a day in this hidden paradise, we can promise you won’t want to be found!

 |Departing||Trip name||Days||From USD|